deepakshinde/darksea/README.md

 <%= relevant_stylesheet %>
 ```

 This will deliver your admin stylesheet for any route that has "admin" in the path.
-Not too shabby
+Not too shabby.